wanwiset25/Datacenter-Network-Analysis/README.md

 Below shows the network topology of the 3-layer model and the spine and leaf model.

-Traditional 3-layer datacenter architecture model
+Traditional 3-layer datacenter architecture model:
 ![3-layer](3-layer.PNG)

-New spine and leaf datacenter architecture model
+New spine and leaf datacenter architecture model:
 ![spine and leaf](spine-and-leaf.PNG)